Summer Hours:

 See Future Student page for full details

-Our mission is to provide educational opportunities to increase self-knowledge in the areas of executive functioning, self-regulation, social interaction, self-advocacy, and career preparation, along with advocacy for students; and to actively promote a campus and community environment of community care and understanding for students, faculty and staff.
+Our mission is to provide educational opportunities for Neurodivergent students to increase self-knowledge in the areas of executive functioning, self-regulation, social interaction, self-advocacy, and career preparation, along with advocacy and access support for students; and to actively promote a campus-wide environment that embraces students, faculty and staff with neurological differences.

-The Navigators program provides services separate from the Disability Resource Center (DRC).
+Neurodiversity Navigators provides services separate from the Disability Resource Center (DRC).
 Students are encouraged to contact the DRC and may register with them for accommodations at any time during the year.